sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 The strategy includes:

-1. A **guiding policy**, which serves to clarify the application of the GoC Mandatory Procedures for [Enterprise Architecture Assessments](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) and on [Application Programming Interfaces](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32604) when acquiring new or enhancing existing IT Solutions in Employment and Social Development Canada (ESDC).
+1. A **guiding policy**, which serves to provide a direction to ESDC when applying the GoC Mandatory Procedures for [Enterprise Architecture Assessments](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) and on [Application Programming Interfaces](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32604) when acquiring new or enhancing existing IT Solutions in Employment and Social Development Canada (ESDC).
-2. A **coherent set of actions** (an action plan), which serve to operationalize the application of the GoC Mandatory Procedures for [Enterprise Architecture Assessments](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) and on [Application Programming Interfaces](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32604) when acquiring new or enhancing existing IT Solutions in ESDC.
+2. A **coherent set of actions** (an action plan), which serve to operationalize the guiding policy.

 The intent behind this strategy is to communicate a decision by the ESDC Chief Information Officer (CIO) (not yet approved) on a path forward (the Guiding Policy), and what investments are needed to operationalize that decision (the coherent set of actions).